iyifr/faiss-odin/README.md

 - On windows - A `faiss_c.lib` file
 - On Linux - A `libfaiss_c.so` file or `libfaiss_c.a`

 ### Running the example

 You have to pass the rpath to the faiss library to the linker, for example:

 ```zsh
 ➜  faiss-odin git:(main) odin run src/examples -extra-linker-flags:"-Wl,-rpath,/path/to/faiss/library"
 ```

-### Note.
-The bindings are not done, i have only gotten far enough to run the example.

 ### TODO

 - [ ] Complete bindings for remaining FAISS C API functions
   - [ ] Inverted File Index
   - [ ] Flat inverted File Index